raspberrypilearning/silly-eyes/en/step_4.md

 ### Character effects

-If you want to, you can also make your **character** sprite change colour and other graphic effects when you click on it.

 --- task ---

 Click on your **character** sprite in the Sprite list, then click on the **Code** tab.

 Add the same script as you used to change the eye colour.
 Which graphic effects do you want to change for your **character**?

 **Choose:** Choose an effect in the drop-down menu within the `change color effect by`{:class="block3looks"} block.
-Experiment with the numbers until you have a change that you like.
+Experiment with the numbers and effects until you have a change that you like.

 [[[scratch3-graphic-effects]]]

 --- /task ---

+### An accessory

 Now, add an **accessory**, such as a hat, that changes when you click on it — use the `next costume`{:class="block3looks"} block.

 --- task ---

 **Choose:** Add an accessory change or costume change of your choice.

 ![Sprites with accessories.](images/accessory-sprite.png)